twinfield10/Rebirtha-Model/README.md

   With all of this being said, I have implemented a feature in 2023 that will capture these small difference to make the model even more accurate.
-I had not done so in the past because the difference were small and I had not created a function that would accomodate for these issues.
+I had not done so in the past because the differences were small and I had not created a function that would accomodate for these issues.
 Below, I will go into detail about the adjustments made for pitchers.
 THe theory is the same, but the numerical difference are much more significant given the large(er) role that pitchers play in the game of baseball.